 School Programs and COVID-19

-The Hiller Aviation Museum is currently closed to the public weekends only.
+The Hiller Aviation Museum is currently open to the public weekends only.
 School field trips are suspended at this time in compliance with state guidance specific to K-12 school operations.
 Remote fall programs for Distance Learning and Hangar Talks are available with advance reservations, and the hands-on Virtual Invention Lab offers new activities each week at no charge and on a drop-in basis.
 Households and social bubbles of 12 or fewer visitors may arrange private weekday admission to the Hiller Aviation Museum through the My Hiller Museum program.

 - A maximum of 96 students per day admitted to hands-on programming.

 - Hands-on programs are limited to 16 students per class to facilitate distancing within program areas.
 Larger classes may be divided into groups of 16 or fewer to participate.

 - Some interactive exhibits and aircraft cockpits have been removed from display.
 Hand sanitizer stations are provided for all available interactive exhibits.

 - All visitors ages 3+ must wear face coverings during their visit as required by state and county health regulations.
 Single-use face coverings will be provided upon request to individuals who do not bring one.

 - Teachers or group leaders must verify before departure from the school location that no participants are exhibiting COVID-19 symptoms (including, but not limited to, fever over 100.4 degrees, coughing, and shortness of breath).
 Individuals with such symptoms should not enter the Hiller Aviation Museum.